rpp33-boc-arctic/splitsy/README.md

 ```sh
 dbAddress = mongodb://[MONGODB USERNAME]:[MONGODB PASSWORD]@[YOUR IP ADDRESS]:27017/splitsy?authSource=admin
 ```
-4. From within the root directory (outside Mongo shell), type command :
+4. From within the root directory (outside Mongo shell), type this command to restore data into your MongoDB:
 - If you use local database.
 ```sh
 mongorestore dump-v2/